Interim Director of The Ned Ray McWherter Institute for Collaboration & Innovation

 Dr. Nancy A. Warren has been employed in the Department of Nursing 1991.
 She has served as Chair of the Department of Nursing, President of Faculty Senate, and member of the UT System President Search Committee to name a few of her endeavors.
 She has been actively involved in Nursing Research and developed the Needs Meet Inventory to measure the needs of Critical Care Family Members which has been published nationally and internationally.
 She earned a PhD in Family Nursing from Georgia State University in Atlanta in 1998; a Master of Science in Nursing from Murray State in 1991; A Bachelor of Science from Murray State in 1982; and an Associates of Arts in Nursing in 1976.
 Dr. Warren has travelled internationally through Europe, South America, and East Africa.
 She achieved a lifelong dream and summited Mount Kilimanjaro in 2000.

-The Office of Student Engagement is committed to advocating for the University of Tennessee at Martin by providing outstanding student services, while ensuring effectiveness and efficiency, through six organizational departments...
+The Office of Enrollment Services and Student Engagement is committed to advocating for the University of Tennessee at Martin by providing outstanding student services, while ensuring effectiveness and efficiency, through six organizational departments...

 Forms are password protected